DESTINATIONS

 Baltra Island

-Cerro Dragón (Dragon Hill) (Santa Cruz Island)
+Las Bachas (Santa Cruz Island)

 Day 2 Tuesday

-Puerto Egas (Santiago (James) Island)
+Puerto Egas (James Island)

 Day 3 Wednesday

-Rabida Island (Jervis)
+Rábida Island (Jervis)

 Day 4 Thursday